How can you tell if your candidate is being truthful in their job application. Harvest Director, Maree Herath reveals her Top 5 Tips.

 I am the first to admit it.
 I am a trusting soul.
 Yes I’ve been let down more than I’d care to admit and had my ego, pride and heart bruised on many occasions.
 However, I am a naturally forgiving person.
 I don’t hold grudges.
 I forgive and trust again.
-I am also Director of a Boutique Recruitment Firm, Harvest Recruitment which was founded on the back of my many years in the profession with some of Australia’s leading recruitment and HR firms.
-What’s more, when it comes to recruitment it’s a process of screening, interviewing, testing and validating to ensure our candidates we present to clients are, in fact, who they say they are.
+When it comes to recruitment it’s a process of screening, interviewing, testing and validating to ensure our candidates we present to clients are, in fact, who they say they are.

 Over my years in the industry there is always that one candidate that makes the headlines.
-The most recent and highly publicised figure is Andrew Flanagan (AKA Jeffrey Flanagan) who presented a falsified CV to Geelong based recruitment firm, Quest Personnel and was subsequently placed, for one day only until found out, at Myer in an executive management capacity.
+One such case was a highly publicised figure known as Andrew Flanagan (AKA Jeffrey Flanagan) who presented a falsified CV to a Geelong based recruitment firm and was subsequently placed in an executive role, for one day only, until found out.
 Now, there are many reasons why candidates can slip through.
 From all reports Andrew was a smooth talker and a highly polished and professional presenter.
 For many the guard may slip.
 Backed up by willing and equally false referees, Andrew was on his way to landing a gig that he did not rightly deserve and was not qualified nor credible to perform.

 So how can you, as the Hiring Manager or Recruiter, ensure your candidate is being truthful in their application?
 Here are my Top 5: